What to Know About Low-Income Health Insurance in Texas for 2025

 If you make too much for your child to qualify for Children's Medicaid, your child may qualify for the Texas Children's Health Insurance Program (CHIP).

-Medicaid disenrollments in Texas were largely because of paperwork issues such as an incomplete renewal form or a non-updated address.
+Most people who lost Medicaid in Texas had paperwork issues like an incomplete renewal form or a non-updated address.
 Contact the Texas Health & Human Services Commission to see if you are still eligible for Medicaid and to re-enroll.

 Children's Health Insurance Program (CHIP) in Texas